NikGor/python-project-50/README.md

 # Difference Calculator

+A command line tool to calculate the difference between two data structures.
 Runs from the command line, compares two configuration files and shows a difference.
 Working with JSON and YAML.
+Provides output in stylish, plain and json format.

 ## Usage